rockyRacoon73/startup/Notes-webServers.md

 ( browser checks its cache of names for domain, if not contacts DNS and gets IP, if not in DNS, DNS contacts `authoritative name server` as last resort - unkown domain name error caching can be frustrating when updating domain name so you can set `time to live` (`TIL`) min to days and caching layers should honor TIL and clear cache

+# Amazon Web Services - Route 53
+* in order to make server easy to remember and secure, buy a domain name, and then create DNS records

+## Manage your DNS records
+*